vmware/container-service-extension/docs/cse3_1/TEMPLATE_MANAGEMENT.md

 ## Overview
 CSE uses customized VM templates (Kubernetes templates) as building blocks for deployment of Kubernetes clusters.
 These templates are crucial for CSE to function properly.
+With CSE 3.1.1, CSE is adding support for importing standard TKGm OVAs and allow their usage for deploying Kubernetes clusters.
 This document describes the various aspects of these Kubernetes templates including their life cycle management.

 <a name="kubernetes_templates"></a>